BOTOX® for Hyperhidrosis

 Once administered, BOTOX® works to temporarily block chemical nerve signals that stimulate sweat glands, effectively stopping the production of perspiration in the targeted treatment area.
 The most common areas treated for hyperhidrosis include the underarms, hands, and feet, though BOTOX® injections can also be used to prevent hyperhidrosis in several other regions.

 To learn more about BOTOX® for hyperhidrosis, we invite you to take a look at the frequently asked questions provided below.
-If you wish to schedule a complimentary consultation with Dr. Shehla Ebrahim to find out if this treatment is right for your needs, please contact us today.
+If you wish to schedule a consultation with Dr. Shehla Ebrahim to find out if this treatment is right for your needs, please contact us today.